 Your personal information is held in both paper and electronic forms for specified periods of time as defined by the NHS Records Management Code of Practice for Health & Social Care 2016 and the National Archives.
 Please click on the link for the retention periods of the various medical records we hold.
 Records retention schedules.

-General enquiries will be kept for 1 year from the date of the conclusion of the enquiry.
+General enquiries will be kept for up to seven years from the date of the conclusion of the enquiry.

 These are the minimum times for which we keep information; we may keep it for longer if we believe doing so will be of benefit to you or we are not able to delete it due to a technical issue.